BrianLusina/PythonSnips/algorithms/binary_search/in_flight_entertainment/README.md

 + Don't make your users watch the same movie twice
 + Optimize for runtime over memory

+## Breakdown

-Breakdown How would we solve this by hand?
+How would we solve this by hand?
 We know our two movie lengths need to sum to flight_length.
 So for a given first_movie_length, we need a second_movie_length that equals flight_length - first_movie_length.

 To do this by hand we might go through movie_lengths from beginning to end, treating each item as first_movie_length, and for each of those check if there's a second_movie_length equal to flight_length - first_movie_length.

 How would we implement this in code?
 We could nest two loops (the outer choosing first_movie_length, the inner choosing second_movie_length).
-That’d give us a runtime of O(n^2)O(n ​2 ​​ ).
+That’d give us a runtime of O(n^2).
 We can do better.

 To bring our runtime down we'll probably need to replace that inner loop (the one that looks for a matching second_movie_length) with something faster.

-We could sort the movie_lengths first—then we could use binary search ↴ A binary search algorithm finds an item in a sorted list in O(\lg{n})O(lgn) time.
+We could sort the movie_lengths first—then we could use binary search.
+A binary search algorithm finds an item in a sorted list in O(lgn) time.

-A brute force search would walk through the whole list, taking O(n)O(n) time in the worst case.
+A brute force search would walk through the whole list, taking O(n) time in the worst case.

 Let's say we have a sorted list of numbers.
 To find a number with a binary search, we: